 El Rar was started 5 years ago to serve the nomadic families which congregate around the nearby wells.
 Their livelihood is keeping goats and cattle.
 106 children are on roll (60% are boys), and all of them are from these very poor families who have no tradition of formal education.
 The parents need a lot of support to enable them to educate their children, particularly their daughters.

-The headteacher and the nursery are the only government teachers; one other teacher is funded by the parents.
+The headteacher and one other are the only government teachers; one other teacher is funded - very poorly - by the parents.

 The school sits on a 5 acre plot.
 5 classrooms of varying quality have been built by the government and TAS has contributed latrines, desks or chairs, kitchen and storeroom.
 But there is still no staff room, no dormitories, no fence and very few teaching resources.
 The school has borrowed some blackboards from Boka Primary School – another TAS supported school 25 km away.

 There are 4 tanks but only one is connected to guttering on one of the buildings.
 The water in that tank ran out in May so for the last 6 months the children go to hand dug wells 1 km away and bring 3 litres to school in a can every day.